Director / Facilitator

 In addition to facilitation, Cheryl works as a professional choreographer and director, frequently developing projects with Big Wooden Horse Theatre Company.
 These include UK Tours and West End residencies of the popular children’s book adaptations of Aliens Love Underpants and Monstersaurus.

-Cheryl has been a part of Little Creatives as a FUNdango’s facilitator since the very start and is a FUNdango legend!
+Cheryl has been a part of Little Creatives as a FUNdango’s facilitator since the very start and is a FUNdango legend as well as one of our top-notch Creative Agents!

 Game of Choice: UNO!